The Truth About Methamphetamine Addiction and Treatment

 - Increased blood pressure

-Long-term effects of methamphetamine abuse include:
+Long-term effects of methamphetamine addiction and abuse include:

 - Increased risk of HIV and Hepatitis B and C